 The effective date of the Final Rule is February 2, 2018, which is the compliance date for all provisions of the Final Rule, except for Section 2.33(c).
 Contracts between lawful holders and contractors, subcontractors, and legal representatives must comply with Section 2.33(c) within two years of the effective date of the Final Rule.

-If you have questions regarding the confidentiality of substance use disorder patient records or whether the revisions to Part 2 apply to you or your company, please contact one of the authors in the right-hand column of this page.
+If you have questions regarding the confidentiality of substance use disorder patient records or whether the revisions to Part 2 apply to you or your company, please contact one of the authors listed below.